Digital on-screen graphics by country: Ireland

-The Irish language channel TnaG first used their bug during simulcast of QVC and their coverage of the Oireachtas (Irish Parliament).
-In 1998 TV3 launch as Ireland's first commercial operator and the first Irish channel to permanently use a bug in the left hand corner of the screen.
-In 1999 TnaG re-branded as TG4 and began showing their logo during all programs.
-In 2002 RTÉ introduced their bug however it would only appear for twenty seconds at the beginning of each show and it was there to classify the suitability of the content of the show, in 2004 the bug became a permanent part of the on-screen presentation for both RTÉ One and RTÉ Two.
+The Gaelic-language channel TnaG first used their bug during simulcast of QVC and their coverage of the Oireachtas (Irish Parliament).
+In 1998 TV3 launch as Ireland's first commercial operator and the first Irish channel to permanently use a bug in the bottom right hand corner of the screen.
+In 1999, TnaG re-branded as TG4 and began showing their logo during all programs.
+In 2002 RTÉ introduced their bug however it would only appear for twenty seconds at the beginning of each show and it was there to classify the suitability of the content of the show, in September 2003 the bug became a permanent part of the on-screen presentation for both RTÉ One and Network 2.
 RTÉ's classification guide also appears for twenty seconds at the beginning of each show.

-Unlike British TV channels, which generally display their logo bugs at the top left corner of the screen, TV channel logo bugs in the Republic of Ireland generally appear in the top right.
+Unlike British TV channels, which generally display their logo bugs at the top left corner of the screen, TV channel logo bugs in Ireland generally appear in the top right, however, from 2003 until 2006, RTÉ displayed the logo bugs in the top left corner.
 For RTÉ, TG4 and Setanta Ireland, the logo bugs appear in the top right corner of the screen.
-TV3's bugs appeared in the bottom right hand corner of the screen between the early 2000s and its rebrand in 2009; TV3 then moved its logo bug to the top right corner to match the other Irish channels, and it has stayed there ever since, even after the channel's rebranding as Virgin Media One in August 2018.
+TV3's bugs appeared in the bottom right hand corner of the screen between the early 2000s and its rebrand in 2009; TV3 then moved its logo bug to the top right corner to match the other Irish channels around 2014, and it has stayed there ever since, even after the channel's rebranding as Virgin Media One in August 2018.
 RTÉ does not use their bug during news or current affairs programming.
 The now-defunct Channel 6 also displayed a bug during its two years on the air.
 The new digital services from RTÉ also display bugs on RTÉjr, RTÉ Two HD and RTÉ One+1.

 Bugs are also used to tell viewers when shows are live or when they are replays.
-RTÉ use the word "replay" during repeats of live programming while TV3 advised viewers "Text & Comment Lines are Closed", Setanta replaced the word "Ireland" with the word "live" to advise viewers that they are watching live events rather than repeats and TG4 places the Irish word "beo" (live) below the number '4' in their logo during live programming.
+RTÉ use the word "replay" during repeats of live programming while TV3 advised viewers "Text & Comment Lines are Closed", Setanta replaced the country "Ireland" with the word "live" to advise viewers that they are watching live events rather than repeats and TG4 places the Gaelic word "beo" (live) below the number '4' in their logo during live programming.
 RTÉ refer to DOGs as "bugs".
 In Northern Ireland UTV began displaying their bug in the late 2000s.
 All of the community and local channels in Ireland display a bug.
 All bugs also display 888 for subtitles.

 In March 2020, a lockdown was imposed by the government in response to the COVID-19 pandemic.
 All bugs were updated on RTÉ and Virgin Media channels to include "Stay at Home" beside each channel's logo.